ChomCHOB/chomchob-backend-testing/README.md

 We have 2 part for testing your coding skill.
 When you done this task you need to created repository like in "example submission" folder on your github repository.
-Then, send your repository link to support@chomchob.com with subject Backend Engineer Application (2018).
+Then, send your repository link to support@chomchob.com with subject Backend Engineer Application.

 This test contain with 2 part.